 If you turn left as you leave the second tower you will come onto a forest path that leads into the Parco Naturale, a pine forest at the top of the mountain.
 The path takes you past the less visited Third Tower and is a pleasant way of avoiding the crowds for a while.
 If you walk far enough you will come to a secluded picnic table and there is also the option of a number of short waymarked walks (around 20-30 minutes) through the forest.

 There are lots of places to eat in San Marino, both within and outside the walled city.
 These include formal restaurants and those with fixed price tourist menus, as well as cafés selling snacks and piadine (the local flat bread which is folded and wrapped around a variety of fillings).
 Or, if you take a picnic, you will find plenty of places to stop either in the tourist area or in the pine forest.

 How To Visit San Marino

-The nearest railway station is in Rimini, and a bus for San Marino leaves several times a day (from the bus stop opposite the station, outside Burger King).
-If you choose to drive to San Marino you may find it easier to use a car park below the town and take the lift to the top as the approach road has several steep hairpin bends.
+The nearest railway station is in Rimini.
+San Marino is an easy day trip from Rimini, with buses running several times a day (from the bus stop opposite the station, outside Burger King).
+If you choose to drive you may find it easier to use a car park below the town and take the lift to the top as the approach road has several steep hairpin bends.
 Lifts and a cable car are available to take visitors to the different levels of the hill but a certain amount of walking and climbing is necessary if you wish to see the whole of the city.